pran-7-5/eco_style/README.md

 Methods and material are abundant, and can be launched immediately effectively.

-Don't approach too fast, it may backfire...
-Slow adaptation..
-Not too slow either.
+Don't approach too fast, it may backfire, slow adaptation, not too slow either.

 You can't change the world without changing yourself first. and we can change ourselves.